ioBroker/ioBroker.js-controller/docs/en/trouble/RunsNoMore.md

 node -v npm -v

-Usually the node version is now 8.11.1 (as of 30.7.2018) although node 6.x was installed before, and npm is not found.
+Usually now (as of July 30, 2019) the node version is 8.15.0 and npm is not found.

 The normal procedure of upgrading npm does not work because npm is not there.
 Therefore you have to uninstall node first and then reinstall: